 Strategies for Supporting Weak Working Memory

 Working memory is a critical skill for academic and daily living success.
 The link between poor working memory and challenges such as ADHD, learning disorders, and Autism Spectrum Disorders has led many researchers to believe working memory is a stronger indicator of success than IQ.
-This highly practical webinar provides an explanation of working memory, its impacts on learning, and ready-to-use strategies for supporting and strengthening this essential skill.
+This highly practical, 1-hour webinar provides an explanation of working memory, its impacts on learning, and ready-to-use strategies for supporting and strengthening this essential skill.
 This course is also available in an executive functioning webinar package.

 - Define working memory.